thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "extractConstructorParams" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function extractConstructorParams(metadataUri: string, storage: IStorage): Promise<{
+export function extractConstructorParams(predeployMetadataUri: string, storage: IStorage): Promise<{
     [x: string]: any;
     stateMutability?: string | undefined;
     name: string;